ratwolfzero/hopalong_python/README.md

 Using Matplotlib allows the display of an interactive plot window.

 Measuring the execution time with "time.process_time()".
-This measures the CPU user and system time including rendering the image.
+The CPU user plus system time is measured.
+The time measurement starts after the user has entered the parameters and includes the rendering of the image.

-The time after rendering, during which the plot window remains open, is not recorded.
+The time that the plot window remains open after rendering is only recorded if an interaction takes place.
+Interactions with the window, such as zooming and panning, mouse-over etc., are recorded.
 The measured time is displayed after the plot window is closed.
+For exact time measurement you should close the plor window automatically, pause() is not recorded.

+    #plt.show()
+    plt.pause(1)
+    plt.close(fig)

 ## Performance Optimization